scharris/sqljson-query/docs/tutorial.md

 object that references the parent `compound` object.
 The `referenceName` property is *optional*.
 If it were omitted for `compound`, then the fields from `compound` would be included as properties *inlined* among the fields/expressions coming directly from the child table `drug` - i.e. without a wrapping object property.
-The registering analyst information is inlined here, because its entry does not specify a `referenceName`.
+In fact this is the case for the registering analyst information here: because the analyst entry does not specify a `referenceName`, its fields are inlined among those of the drug table itself.

 Don't forget to add `drugsQuery2` to the query group representing the queries to be generated: